Fescron/universal-jlink-adapter/JLinkExe-SeggerRTT-debugging-TipsTricks.md

 <img align="right" src="documentation/pictures/JLink/JLinkRTTClientExe.png" width="430" alt="JLinkRTTClientExe">

 `JLinkRTTClient.exe/JLinkRTTClientExe` is a command-line application which acts as a Telnet client and automatically tries to reconnect to a J-Link connection when a debug session is closed.
 Communication is done using `Up/Down-Channel 0`.
-The application **has to be used in parallel** to a existing J-Link connection (via **J-Link Commander**) or running debug session.
+The application **has to be used in parallel** to a existing J-Link connection, thus in tandem with running **J-Link Commander** or with an ongoing debug session.

-The application supports a few arguments when called. `-LocalEcho <1/0/On/Off>` enables (the default) or disables local echo. `-RTTTelnetPort <port>` changes the used port (default = `19021`).
+The application supports a few arguments when called. `-LocalEcho <1/0/On/Off>` enables (which is the default setting) or disables local echo. `-RTTTelnetPort <port>` changes the used port (the default is `19021`).

 <br/>